ibm-js/delite/docs/StoreMap.md

 also add the mapping properties directly to an instance without defining them on the class, but in this case there are two limitations:

-* the property must be added before the widget is started
+* the property must be added before the widget is attached to the DOM
 * if the property is added in the markup then only fully lower case properties are supported (e.g. foobar not fooBar)

 ## Mapping functions in markup